I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlpreparetoreuseecp.md

 ## -remarks
 <p>The <b>FsRtlPrepareToReuseEcp</b> allows reuse of an ECP used in a previous create request.
 This prevents having to initialize a new ECP with the same information.</p>

-<p>The target of an ECP uses <a href="https://msdn.microsoft.com/library/windows/hardware/ff545574">FsRtlAcknowledgeEcp</a> to mark the ECP as acknowledged.
+<p>The target of an ECP uses <a href="..\ntifs\nf-ntifs-fsrtlacknowledgeecp.md">FsRtlAcknowledgeEcp</a> to mark the ECP as acknowledged.
 This indicates that the ECP was discovered and processed.
 To reuse an previously acknowledged ECP, such as in processing a reparse, a driver can use <b>FsRtlPrepareToReuseEcp</b> to clear the acknowledged state from the ECP before sending it in another create request.</p>

-<p>Within a file system minifilter driver, use <a href="https://msdn.microsoft.com/library/windows/hardware/hh451026">FltPrepareToReuseEcp</a> to reuse an ECP.</p>

-<p>The <b>FsRtlPrepareToReuseEcp</b> allows reuse of an ECP used in a previous create request.
-This prevents having to initialize a new ECP with the same information.</p>

-<p>The target of an ECP uses <a href="https://msdn.microsoft.com/library/windows/hardware/ff545574">FsRtlAcknowledgeEcp</a> to mark the ECP as acknowledged.
-This indicates that the ECP was discovered and processed.
-To reuse an previously acknowledged ECP, such as in processing a reparse, a driver can use <b>FsRtlPrepareToReuseEcp</b> to clear the acknowledged state from the ECP before sending it in another create request.</p>

-<p>Within a file system minifilter driver, use <a href="https://msdn.microsoft.com/library/windows/hardware/hh451026">FltPrepareToReuseEcp</a> to reuse an ECP.</p>
+<p>Within a file system minifilter driver, use <a href="..\fltkernel\nf-fltkernel-fltpreparetoreuseecp.md">FltPrepareToReuseEcp</a> to reuse an ECP.</p>

 ## -requirements
 <table>